scorum/scorum/README.md

 # System Requirements

 For a full node, you need at least 30GB of space available.
 Scorumd uses a memory mapped file which currently holds 2GB of data and by default is set to use up to 20GB.
-It's highly recommended to run scorumd on a fast disk such as an SSD or by placing the shared memory files in a ramdisk and using the `--shard-file-dir=/path` command line option to specify where.
+It's highly recommended to run scorumd on a fast disk such as an SSD or by placing the shared memory files in a ramdisk and using the `shared-file-dir` config (or command line) option to specify where.
 Any CPU with decent single core performance should be sufficient.

 # Main net chain_id